 Director of UNEP New York OfficeFormer IUCN Special Advisor for the World Summit on Sustainable Development.
 Has served as Regional Director of IUCN (the World Conservation Union), Vice-Minister of Foreign Affairs of Colombia, and representative of Colombia at the United Nations during the UNCED process.

-She has worked on global issues and the management of international economic and social development: as a Canadian diplomat, as Deputy Director General of UNICEF, President of the Canadian International Development Agency (CIDA) and of the New York based Population Council.
+Ms. Catley-Carlson has worked on global issues and the management of international economic and social development: as a Canadian diplomat, as Deputy Director General of UNICEF, President of the Canadian International Development Agency (CIDA) and of the New York based Population Council.
 She has served on close to two dozen Boards of global policy, science and international financial organizations.
-In Agriculture, these have included service as Chair of the Crop Diversity Trust, of the ICARDA and CABI Boards, the Syngenta Foundation Board, Fertilizer Development Council and The World Food Prize Advisory Council.
-For water management these included Chair of the Global Water Partnership, Global Water Supply Sanitation Council, and the Suez Environment Advisory Board the International Water Management Institute.
+In Agriculture, these have included service as Chair of the Crop Diversity Trust, of the ICARDA and CABI Boards, as member of the Boarad of IFPRI, the Syngenta Foundation, Fertilizer Development Council and The World Food Prize Advisory Council.
+For water management these have included Chair of the Global Water Partnership, the Global Water Supply Sanitation Council, and the Suez Environment Advisory Board, and member of Board of the International Water Management Institute, Canadian Water Network, the Center for Integrated Mountain Development, and the UN Secretary General Advisory Board on Water.
 She is a Member of the Rosenberg Forum and the Advisory Council to the Library of Alexandria.
-She has 10 Honorary Degrees and is a Companion of the Order of Canada
+She has 10 Honorary Degrees and is a Companion of the Order of Canada - See more at: http://www.unsgab.org/index.php?menu=219#sthash.7Vpvp4is.dpuf

 Minister of Water Resources of China(2007-), Deputy Commander-in-Chief, State Flood Control and Drought Relief Headquarters, Member of State Council South-to-North Water Diversion Project Construction Committee, Member of State Council Three Gorge Project Construction Committee, Executive Vice-Chairman, People's Government of the Xinjiang Uygur Autonomous Region(2005-2007), Vice-Minister of Water Resources(2001-2005), Director-General, Department of Planning and Programming, Ministry of Water Resources(2000-2001) , Director-General, Department of Irrigation, Drainage and Rural Water Supply, Ministry of Water Resources(1996-2000); Chairman of Chinese National Committee on Irrigation and Drainage(1998-2000).